sarahmaddox/site-webdev/src/angular/guide/server-communication.md

 <div id="no-return-response-object"></div>
 ### Do not return the response object

-The `getHeroes()` method may erroneously return HTTP response.
-The data service hides the server interaction details from the user.
-The component that calls the `HeroService` requires only heroes.
+It's possible to make the `getHeroes()` method return the HTTP response, but that's not best practice.
+The point of a data service is to hide the server interaction details from consumers.
+The component that calls the `HeroService` only wants the heroes.
+It is separated from from the code that accesses the data, and from the response object.

 <div id="error-handling"></div>
 ### Always handle errors

-An important aspect of working with input and output is finding and resolving errors.
-One method to handle errors is by sending a message with decription of the error and solution to the user.
+An important part of dealing with I/O is anticipating errors by preparing to catch them and do something with them.
+One way to handle errors is to pass an error message back to the component for presentation to the user, but only if it says something that the user can understand and act upon.

-This app does not generate appropriate error messages for `getHeroes` as shown below:
+This simple app handles a `getHeroes` error as follows:

 <?code-excerpt "lib/src/toh/hero_service.dart (excerpt)" region="error-handling" title?>
 ```